ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 Name: Thermal Coating
 Cost: 1 point
 Description:
-You have a natural coating of fur or some other thermal layer, this allows you to ignore the effects of an exceedingly cold or hot environment, such as a tundra or a desert.
+You have a natural coating of fur or some other thermal layer, this allows you to ignore the effects of an exceedingly cold or hot environment such as a tundra or a desert (choose which type when you take this bodily feature).
 ```

 ```